iris-wang-22/Relationship-Prediction/README.md

 # Pairwise Relationships Prediction System

+>   This is our group's SML Project 1 in 2020S2.

 ## Introduction

 Pairwise Relationship is a very common relationship in our daily life.
 We can use pairwise relationships to store many forms of data, including the relationship between friends, the connections between devices in a network.
 Finding a way to predict the edges between nodes is an important step, but it is not an easy task to find all missing edges in a graph.
 In this project, we have implemented a system to predict the pairwise relationships between nodes by using machine learning tools.